 The NZ Police have the powers to enforce turning bans.

 However, Auckland Transport will be using CCTV cameras to remotely monitor the northbound bus lane between Shortland Street and Customs Street during its hours of operation.
 This means that users that are not permitted in the bus lane turning right from Shortland Street into Queen Street between 7am-10am and 4pm-7pm, Monday to Friday, will receive a $150 infringement fee.

 Why not keep two lanes each way on Queen St to accommodate extra buses instead of restricting general traffic?

-The City Centre Masterplan has since 2012 identified Queen St as a low traffic, pedestrian-focused street and the upcoming network change gives us the opportunity to start to reduce traffic volumes and improve the pedestrian experience on Queen St.
+The City Centre Masterplan has since 2012 identified Queen St as a low traffic, pedestrian-focused street.

 Data from observing traffic in Queen Street since February 2020 also shows us that having more lanes operating along Queen Street does not reduce journey times significantly, but restricting traffic does.